Sue9104/web-manual/interface.md

 <span id='root'></span>

 Only root has the permission to add and delete users.
-Noteably, the record will still exist even if the user has been deleted.
+Noteably, the record will still exist even if the user has been disabled.

 ![](/assets/interface.root.png)

+### Actions

+1. Add new user: click the "+ New User" Button

+2. Search exised user:

+2. Change user settings: Click the "Edit" Button

+  - delete user: Unlike the literal 'delete', user is diabled not deleted and all the records are reservered.

+  - reset password: click this button and it will reset user password to "123456".

 ## User Interface